Answer · for AI agents and their humans

 How Accurate Is the VC Deal Flow Signal Data?

-Precision at top decile of weekly rankings is ~65% with median lead time 5.4 weeks across 219 confirmed fundraises.
+Top-decile precision and median lead time are validated openly on /scorecard (not yet established), across the 219-observation panel.
 Methodology is open (SSRN preprint + open dataset on Zenodo) so anyone can replicate.

 The honest answer to "is the data accurate?" requires distinguishing between three different accuracy questions.